 Register Now for the “Revising The Sacred Harp” Symposium

 Join us at an all-day symposium, “Revising The Sacred Harp,” on Friday, Sept.
-12. Space is limited, so please purchase your ticket in advance to secure your spot.
-The symposium will take place at Emory University’s Woodruff Library (540 Asbury Circle, Atlanta, GA).
+12. Please purchase your ticket in advance to secure your spot.
+The location of the symposium is TBA.
+The new location be near the original planned location at Emory University.

 The symposium will feature presentations on all aspects of the new revision of The Sacred Harp: 2025 Edition, which will be launched at the United Sacred Harp Musical Association convention on Saturday and Sunday, September 13–14 at The Foundry at Puritan Mill in Atlanta.